ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 At the sight of the prompt, my heart skips a beat and we have XSS!

-However a weak prompt is not going to achieve any realistic 'impact', and furthermore there is a chance of this being a stored `Self-XSS` as this is reflecting under my account.
+However a weak prompt is not going to achieve any realistic 'impact', and furthermore there is a chance of this being a stored `Self-XSS` as this is reflecting under the context of the attacker's account.

 # iii.
 Chaining

 At this point, I did my due dilligence and reported this to the bot developer.
 However they mentioned to me while this a cool finding, this would only affect the 'attacker' as the Javascript executes in the context of their account.

-I wanted to see if this was true, so I created a new Discord Account with a Discord Server and added `Altdentifer` to my server.
+I wanted to see if this was true, so I created a new Discord Account with a Discord Server whom would act as the Server Owner and added `Altdentifer` to my server.

-Afterwards, I sent the my `Server Owner Account` the XSS payload, and noticed that the XSS still pops, however the developer is mostly correct that it's only executing under the context of my account (so I would not be able to elevate privileges).
-Though, I said why not and in the browser console fired off an `XMLHttpRequest` which would return the response of the Home Page as we saw that our `Server Owner` name was reflecting (in the top right):
+Afterwards, I sent my Server Owner Account the XSS payload, and noticed that the XSS still pops, however the developer seems to be correct that it's only executing under the context of my account (so I would not be able to elevate privileges).
+However to fully test this, in the browser console I fired off an `XMLHttpRequest` which would return the response of the Home Page as earlier we saw that the name of our Server Owner was reflecting (in the top right):

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/serverowneraccount.png)

-I loaded a verify link using the Attacker's username and opened it on the `Server Owner `account.
-Then I fired off a request to return the response of `https://altdentifier.com` and check if it contains the `Server Owner's` name.
-When true was returned, my heart skipped another beat, we are able to execute requests behalf of the `Server Owner`:
+I loaded a verify link using the Attacker's username and opened it using the Server Owner account.
+Then I fired off a request to return the response of `https://altdentifier.com` and checked to see if it contains the username of the Server Owner.
+When `true` was returned, my heart skipped another beat, we are able to execute requests behalf of the Server Owner:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/verifyattacker.png)